Pigeons and doves constitute the bird family Columbidae that includes about 310 species.

 Photo: Wikipedia, the free encyclopedia

-Many places where pigeons could land are covered with spikes.
+places where pigeons could land are covered with spikes.

 Photo: Wikipedia, the free encyclopedia